openebs-archive/openebs-docs/docs/localpv.md

 ## How to use OpenEBS Local PVs

-OpenEBS supports two kinds of Local PVs such as `hostpath` and `device`.
+OpenEBS support two kinds of Local PVs such as `hostpath` and `device`.

 End users or developers will provision the OpenEBS Local PVs like any other PV, by creating a PVC using a storage class provided by the admin user.